 What Can I Expect During Each Ultrasound Appointment?

-- Growth Assessment: The technician measures each twin’s size, checking if they are growing at a healthy rate.
+- Growth Assessment: The technician measures each twin to check that both are growing at a healthy rate.

-- Heartbeat Monitoring: You’ll hear the heartbeats of both babies, a reassuring sign of their well-being.
+- Heartbeat Monitoring: You’ll hear both heartbeats, which is a reassuring sign of wellbeing.

-- Anatomy Scan: The ultrasound will examine key structures, like the brain, heart, and limbs, to guarantee everything is developing properly.
+- Anatomy Scan: Key structures, like the brain, heart, and limbs, are examined to confirm proper development.

-These appointments provide vital insights into your pregnancy, helping you feel more connected to your twins.
+These appointments give you meaningful insight into your pregnancy and help you feel connected to your babies.

 Are There Specific Risks Associated With Twin Pregnancies That Require More Ultrasounds?